 First Contact Resolution (FCR) measures your ability to resolve a customer’s issue the first time they get in touch thus, eliminating the need for a follow up.
 Many consider FCR to be one of the cornerstone metrics of contact center productivity as it helps assess agent performance and operational efficiency simultaneously.

 What is the difference between First Contact Resolution and First Call Resolution (FCR)?

-The term first call resolution (FCR) was introduced in a time when the phone call was the main type of interaction between a company and its customers or prospects.
+The term First Call Resolution was introduced in a time when the phone call was the main communication method between a company and its customers or prospects.
 These days, however, the phone call is only one of multiple communication channels the customer can utilize when reaching out for support.
-As more and more companies embrace the “omnichannel” approach and adopt alternative methods of interaction (such as online chat, email, social media, etc.), the term “First Call Resolution” has gradually evolved into “First Contact Resolution” to encompass all the communication channels available to the customer.
+As more and more companies embrace the omnichannel approach to customer service and adopt alternative methods of interaction (such as online chat, email, social media, etc.), the term “First Call Resolution” has gradually evolved into “First Contact Resolution” to encompass all the communication channels available to the customer.

-As mentioned earlier, first contact resolution is the percentage of resolved issues on the first attempt.
-Before actually calculating that percentage, you need to do some legwork to enable FCR to deliver insights relevant to your business and the needs of your customers.
+Before actually calculating that percentage, however, you need to do some legwork to enable FCR to deliver insights relevant to your business and the needs of your customers.

 Determine your definition of a successfully resolved issue

-What does a resolved issue mean to you?
-That the customer’s problem was solved?
-That the customer was satisfied by the way you solved the problem?
-That the problem was solved without the need of a callback?
-These are all valid questions that also affect the analysis of your FCR and its relevance as a customer service KPI.
+These are all valid questions that also affect the calculation of your FCR and its relevance as a customer service KPI.